pr0xy-8L4d3/keylogiq/README.md

 During the execution of keylogiq the program will lead you to input all necessary info.

-<b>Sometimes reboot of machine is needed to start sending records toemail.</b>
+<b>Sometimes reboot of machine is needed to start sending records to email.</b>